bth-dipt-teaching/genai-policy/pa1481-vt2026-digital-ethics.md

 - **Motivation**: Pragmatically, this policy document cannot cover every use case.
 More importantly, transparency is a sign of academic maturity and professional integrity.
 We highly value and appreciate being careful and reflective about GenAI use.
 - **Example**: Show us the prompts you used to research possible directions for your topic and explain how you worked with the ideas.

-## 2. Guidelines throughout the Thesis Process
+## 2. Guidelines throughout the Project

-### 2.1 Related Work & Conceptual Understanding
+### 2.1 Scholarly Sourcing

-- **Do**: ou may use AI-supported search engines (e.g., Scopus AI) for initial literature discovery.
-You may use chat-based system like ChatGPT to discuss and explore well-established concepts (e.g., "Explain the SDGs to me like I am 10 years old.").
+- **Do**: You may use AI-supported search engines (e.g., Scopus AI) for initial literature discovery.
+You may use chat-based system like ChatGPT to discuss and explore well-established concepts (e.g., _"Explain the SDGs to me like I am 10 years old."_).
-- **Don't**: Delegate the judgment of source credibility and relevance to AI, rely on AI summaries of sources, or cite sources you haven't read yourself; cite AI as a source, or even use generated explanations in your writing (see Guideline 2.2 on Writing & Communication below).
+- **Don't**: Delegate the judgment of source credibility and relevance to AI, rely on AI summaries of sources, or cite sources you haven't read yourself; cite AI as a source, or even use generated explanations in your writing (see Guideline 2.2 on _Human Authorship_ below).
 - **Motivation**: Scientific integrity requires citing identifiable sources.
 We have seen way too many submissions with hallucinated references and papers being cited for things they don't actually say.
 - **Example**: Use Scopus AI to find "papers about ethical dilemmas with self-driving cars", but read the full PDFs yourself to decide if they fit your project scope.

-### 2.2 Writing & Communication
+### 2.2 Human Authorship

 - **Do**: For your report and your presentation material, you may use language-focused tools like Grammarly or DeepL to refine the grammar, spelling, and flow of text you have already written in full.
 (Attention: Chat-based systems like ChatGPT on the other hand require you to be extra careful because they are trained to please their users and willingly offer to do your work for you!)
 - **Don't**: Provide notes or bullet points to an AI and ask it to "write a paragraph" or "formulate a section"; use terminology that sounds professional or scientific but which you don't understand.